grace-ac/project-pycno-sswd-2021/protocols/RNAseq-pipeline.md

 3. Run the job.
 Navigate into `/gscratch/srlab/graceac9/jobs`, then run `sbatch 20220810_pycno_fastp.sh` and it will put output into `/gscratch/srlab/graceac9/analyses/pycno/20220810_PSC2021_trimming`
 job submitted at 17:35, 20220810
 Check job status by running: `squeue | grep "srlab"`
 Also, you should get an email at start time and end, as well as any errors occur.
-Time start: ; time end:
+Run time: 2:21:56